T

 Insider tips

-• Carry small denominations of Peruvian Soles for markets and smaller purchases.
+• Carry small denominations of Peruvian Soles (PEN) for markets and small purchases.

-• Learn a few basic Spanish phrases – it’s appreciated by locals.
+• Learn a few basic Spanish phrases; it enhances interactions with locals.

 Packing highlights